 Died, Daniel Bernoulli, Swiss mathematician (fluid equation)

-Daniel Bernoulli (February 8, 1700 - March 17, 1782) was a Dutch-born mathematician who spent much of his life in Basel, Switzerland.
+Daniel Bernoulli (8 February 1700 - 17 March 1782) was a Dutch-born mathematician who spent much of his life in Basel, Switzerland.
 He worked with Leonhard Euler on the equations bearing their names.
 Bernoulli's principle is of critical use in aerodynamics.
 It is applicable to steady, inviscid, incompressible flow, along a streamline.

 1846

-Died, Friedrich W Bessel, German astronomer (measured distance to 61 Cygni), mathematician (systematized Bessel functions discovered by Daniel Bernoulli)
+Died, Friedrich W. Bessel, German astronomer (measured distance to 61 Cygni), mathematician (systematized Bessel functions discovered by Daniel Bernoulli)

 1852

-A De Gasparis discovered asteroid #16 Psyche.
+A. De Gasparis discovered asteroid #16 Psyche.

 1853

-Died, Christian Doppler, physicist
+Died, Christian Doppler, Austrian mathematician and physicist (Doppler effect)

-Christian Andreas Doppler (November 29, 1803 - March 17, 1853) was an Austrian mathematician, most famous for deducing the phenomenon known as the Doppler effect which causes the frequency of a wave to apparently change as its source moves toward or away from you.
+Christian Andreas Doppler (29 November 1803 - 17 March 1853) was an Austrian mathematician, most famous for deducing the phenomenon known as the Doppler effect which causes the frequency of a wave to apparently change as its source moves toward or away from you.

 1893

-A Charlois discovered asteroid #363 Padua.
+A. Charlois discovered asteroid #363 Padua.

 1898